theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   This error occurs when the sequence property being referenced is not found.
 To fix this, try:

-  - If the sequence is one which is defined in the layout file, go into the layout file and view/edit the sequence properties there
+  - If the sequence is one which is defined in the layout file, go into the layout file and view or edit the sequence properties there
   - If the sequence is one which is defined during the method, confirm that the step defining the referenced property exists
   - Confirm that the step defining the referenced property is not commented out, is called in advance of the sequence property being referenced, and is not misspelled